TimCares/MasterThesis/docs/thesis/experiments/memory_bank_vs_ddp.typ

           table.hline(),
         )),
     ),
     caption: [Comparison of the Standard ITC approach with momentum encoder and a memory bank of size 65,536.
-The momentum encoder approach does not exceed the performance of the standard ITC approach (right), even though it shows a promising trend towards the end of training (left).]
+The momentum encoder approach does not exceed the performance of the standard ITC approach (right), even though it shows a promising trend towards the end of training (left, validation accuracy on ImageNet-1K).]
 ) <zs_imagenet_itc_vs_mb>

-...?

 #bibliography("../references.bib")